fedspendingtransparency/data-act-broker-backend/dataactvalidator/README.md

 ## Validation details

-The basic schema checks (number 2, above) are defined as part of the detailed DATA Act schema.
+The basic schema checks (number 2, above) are defined as part of the detailed Data Broker` schema.

 **Note:** Any data that fails the basic schema checks will result in a validation error.
 The exception is field length check, which will result in a warning.